noracbyrd/constructor-wordguess/README.md

 ### Overview

 This is your basic hangman game played entirely within the command line interface.
 A Disney-themed word is selected at random from an array of options, and the user guesses letters until they either run out of turns or guess the entire word correctly.
+If the user guesses the word, they are given a new random word to try to guess!

 ### Game Demo
 https://drive.google.com/file/d/1ppn_3BD-5gqNkl5Un-RcBuIGVDAP2xzt/view